-Given the individual stories that are often associated with adversity and growth, alongside the sensitive and explorative nature of the research topic, it is unsurprising that this research area is dominated by a qualitative approach.
+While other fields of psychology (e.g., clinical psychology) have been dominated by quantitative approaches to understanding growth, it is unsurprising that sport and exercise psychology researchers have predominantly used a qualitative approach.
+In particular, adversity is often associated with individual stories, further the research topic may be considered to be sensitive and exploratory in nature.
 In common with much of the qualitative sport and exercise psychology literature, the predominant method of data collection has been the use of one off interviews (Culver et al. 2012).
 Yet the need to build rapport with participants, gain trust, and understand the process of growth has also prompted authors to engage with participants over time.
-For example, Burke and Utley (2013) used an ethnographic case study approach to collect data while they climbed Mount Kilimanjaro with a group of injured ex-servicemen, Day (2013) conducted multiple life history interviews with Paralympic athletes, Roy-Davis et al. (2017) took a grounded theory approach and employed concurrent interviews with injured athletes throughout their recovery, and McDonough et al. (2011) conducted multiple interviews with cancer survivors at times considered to be key milestones for their dragon boating team.
+For example, Burke and Utley (2013) used an ethnographic case study approach to collect data while they climbed Mount Kilimanjaro with a group of injured ex-servicemen, Day (2013) conducted multiple life history interviews with Paralympic athletes, Roy-Davis et al. (2017) took a grounded theory approach and employed concurrent interviews with injured athletes throughout their recovery, and McDonough et al. (2011) conducted multiple interviews with breast cancer survivors at times considered to be key milestones for their dragon boat racing team.
 Indeed, as these studies demonstrate, participants’ lives are not static pictures; rather they are journeys experienced over time.
-Thus research has demonstrated the need for multiple points of data collection, observations, and prolonged engagement with participants.
-Further, this research area has also embraced the use of case studies (e.g., Kavanagh 2012).
+Thus conclusions from this research have suggested the need for multiple points of data collection, observations, and prolonged engagement with participants.
+Further, researchers examining growth have also embraced the use of case studies (e.g., Kavanagh 2012).
 As Day and Wadey (2016) have emphasised, the use of case studies can provide a valuable method of representing the multitude of life changes that may occur after adversity, particularly allowing researchers to focus on the interaction between growth experiences and the context in which they occur.

 Clearly, the concept of growth following adversity is a timely field of research in the sport and exercise psychology literature.
 Yet, while there are several reviews available for researchers to help them consolidate their knowledge and understanding of the empirical findings and grapple with the conceptual and theoretical issues within this area of research (e.g., Joseph and Linley 2006, Hefferon et al. 2009, Caddick and Smith 2014, Kampman et al. 2015, Wadey and Hanton 2015), minimal attention has been afforded to the methodological challenges of researching growth following adversity.
 Such considerations are important for several reasons: (a) they hold significant pedagogical value for neophyte qualitative researchers and more established researchers who seek to become well-versed in the challenges of doing qualitative research in a field of inquiry, (b) they encourage qualitative researchers to be more reflexive in their methodological choices and the implications of their decisions, and (c) they have the potential to improve the integrity and quality of future research by identifying methodological perils and pitfalls and examples of best practice.
 The aim of this study, therefore, is to conduct a narrative review of qualitative research conducted on growth in the context of sport and exercise from a methodological perspective, and to provide recommendations for researchers who intend to investigate this phenomenon.